 Plan Coverage Provisions Medical Coverage will continue for 52 weeks, including the 13-week period of STD, as long as you pay the active employee contributions.
-If you became disabled prior to January 1, 2014 : If your disability extends beyond 52 weeks, you may continue medical coverage for the lesser of the length of your disability or the medical continuation period, based on your years of service (as shown below).
+If you became disabled prior to January 1, 2014: If your disability extends beyond 52 weeks, you may continue medical coverage for the lesser of the length of your disability or the medical continuation period, based on your years of service (as shown below).
 For the purposes of the Disability Plan, a year of service is each 12 months of service, counting any part of a month in which you provided service.
 Service before a break in service will be allowed (or not) under the Plan rules.
 In no event will the time between your periods of Citi service be counted.
-Years of Citi service (as of the LTD effective date) Medical continuation period after week 52 (the termination of your employment) Less than two years Six months Two years to less than five years Equal to your length of service Five years or more As long as you are deemed disabled and eligible for LTD benefits under the Plan At the end of the medical continuation period, show COBRA, if applicable.
-The above continuation period , ,
+Years of Citi service (as of the LTD effective date) Medical continuation period after week 52 (the termination of your employment) Less than two years Six months Two years to less than five years Equal to your length of service Five years or more As long as you are deemed disabled and eligible for LTD benefits under the Plan At the end of the medical continuation period, shown above, you may continue coverage through COBRA, if applicable.
+The above continuation period is considered part of the COBRA period.